MubarakSaleem/Eye-Controller-Mouse/README.md

 # Features

-   Real-time Eye Tracking: Utilizes OpenCV and MediaPipe to detect and track eye movements in real-time.
+  1)Real-time Eye Tracking: Utilizes OpenCV and MediaPipe to detect and track eye movements in real-time.

-   Cursor Control: Maps eye movements to mouse cursor movements using PyAutoGUI.
+  2) Cursor Control: Maps eye movements to mouse cursor movements using PyAutoGUI.

-   Click Gestures: Supports left-click and right-click actions through predefined eye gestures (e.g., blinking or prolonged gaze).
+  3)Click Gestures: Supports left-click and right-click actions through predefined eye gestures (e.g., blinking or prolonged gaze).

-   Customizable Sensitivity: Adjustable parameters for cursor speed and gesture detection thresholds.
+  4) Customizable Sensitivity: Adjustable parameters for cursor speed and gesture detection thresholds.

-   Cross-Platform: Works on Windows, macOS, and Linux.
+  5)Cross-Platform: Works on Windows, macOS, and Linux.

 # Technologies Used
 OpenCV: For real-time video processing and eye detection.